tracteurblinde/dotfiles/readme.md

 # Tracteur's dotfiles
-Nix flakes based dotfiles.
+[Auxolotl](https://aux.computer/)/[Lix](https://lix.systems/) flake based dotfiles.
 This configuration has been cobbled together from a variety of sources.
 It's a beautiful mess.

 ## Hosts
 - `aurora` - Microsoft Surface Laptop Studio 2021